 Living in poverty is too much like living in permanent lockdown.
 The ability to do important things is taken away from you.
 Decisions that affect your life are made without your input.
 You are reliant on the kindness of others.
 It’s difficult to see what you can do to change the situation.
 Not having enough money to cover the necessities including housing restricts daily life and crushes hope for the future.

-DSS payments for unemployed people, low-income parents and students are as low as $44 (JobSeeker) and $36 (Youth Allowance) per day – well below the poverty line for singles of $65 per day.
-The poorest adults and children living under pandemic lockdowns in 2021 are being excluded from the COVID Disaster Payment.
-ANU modelling shows a 20% increase in working age payments like JobSeeker would reduce their poverty rates by as much as 75%.
+DSS payments for unemployed people, low-income parents and students are as low as $45 (JobSeeker) and $36 (Youth Allowance) per day – well below the poverty line for singles of $65 per day.
+The poorest adults and children living under pandemic lockdowns in 2021 are being excluded from the COVID Disaster Payment which will shortly end.
 See more on income support here.

 The housing affordability crisis is worsening especially in regional Australia – rents have increased 11.3% in past year in regions on average (and more than 20% in some regions of Queensland, WA and NSW) and 5% on average in capital cities.
 The Nowhere to Go report found a $7.6B Federal government investment in social housing would build 16,800 additional units and provide immediate economic benefits of $15.3 billion and create 47,000 new jobs.
 See more on social housing here.